Persecution of Christians in the Middle East in light of History

 This climate of fear was made horrifyingly real on Oct.
 31, 2010 at the Syrian Catholic Church of Our Lady of Salvation in Baghdad.
 It was then that it became clear that Al Qaeda-inspired elements were going to go to the extreme against Western influence in the Middle East by targeting indigenous Christians—trying to bring to an end in Iraq a Christian presence of 2,000 years.

-Persecution in Afghanistan
+Account of Persecution in Afghanistan

 A death sentence verdict is looking likely - the day of this article's publishing - for a new Christian in northern Afghanistan.
 He was reported to authorities when he tried to give a Bible to someone in Mazar-e-Sharif.